International Financial Services Associate apprentice jobs

 Support Worker

-We are hiring Social Care Workers in Shannon, Co.
+We are hiring a Support Workers in Ennis, Co.
 Clare!
 Come and work with one of Ireland’s best 150 Employers!
 Brothers of Charity Services Ireland are looking for bright, ambitious individuals who have a positive attitude towards working with people with an intellectual disability and who are committed to ensuring that our persons supported lead as fulfilling and enjoyable a life as possible.
-Role: Social Care Worker Contracts Available (2): Permanent Full-Time 78/78 (78 hours fortnightly) PLEASE NOTE: Positions available are for Residential Services only Location: Shannon, Co.
-Clare The role of a Social Care Worker Social Care Workers fulfil a key supportive and advocative role for individuals supported by the service.
-The Social Care Worker’s role is to support the person in all aspects of their life focusing on the individual's ability and promoting independence and development of skills.
-They assist in all aspects of the practical tasks associated with the daily life of the person supported either in their home or within a day service setting.
-The Social Care Worker will assist and support people who use the service with the development of their individual person centred plan and the achievement of associated outcomes, and critically, will support people who use the service to make informed choices and fulfil their potential.
-They will encourage participation in the community through inclusive and creative thinking, seek opportunities for new experiences and help individuals make their own, informed choices.
-Qualifications: Hold a recognised qualification and have eligibility to register as a Social Care Worker according to CORU registration requirements.
-View Social Care Workers approved qualifications on: https://www.coru.ie/health-and-social-care-professionals/education/approved-qualifications/social-care-workers/ **PLEASE SEE FULL JOB DESCRIPTION ATTACHED Some of our benefits: · Competitive Rates of Pay (€40,351 - €56,650 Pro-Rata) · 22 days Annual Leave · Defined Benefit Pension Plan · Full Training provided · Career Progression · Sick Pay Benefits · Employee Assistance Programs Closing Date for Applications: 4th of January 2026 The Brothers of Charity Services Ireland is an Equal Opportunities Employer INDC INDCP
+Role: Support Worker Contracts Available (X 2): Permanent Part-Time 60/78 (60 hours fortnightly) Location: Ennis, Co.
+Clare The role of a Support Worker Support Workers provide a key-working caring role for a group of People Supported by the Services.
+They are responsible for all aspects of personal care required during the day.
+This includes meals, personal hygiene and other related aspects of physical well-being.
+Secondly, a major focus of the Support Worker role is to assist and support People Supported by the Services with the development of their Individual Plans and achievement of associated outcomes.
+In addition, a critical component of this role is to support People Supported by the Services in community participation and integration. **PLEASE SEE FULL JOB DESCRIPTION ATTACHED Some of our benefits: · Competitive Rates of Pay (€34,036 - €47,454 pro-rata) · 22 days Annual Leave · Defined Benefit Pension Plan · Full Training provided · Career Progression · Sick Pay Benefits · Employee Assistance Programs The Brothers of Charity Services Ireland is an Equal Opportunities Employer

 Support Worker